 As far as the bottom of the list goes, this year the states are: Utah (1st bottom – $315,160), North Dakota (2nd bottom – $319,609), Washington D.C.
 (3rd bottom – $347,582), Oklahoma (4th bottom – $361,366) and Mississippi (5th bottom – $347,884).

 Why Some States Rank Higher

-There are several factors at play when looking at retirement savings averages and it should be noted that looking at the state by state breakdown only may be unfair when you think of different tax burdens and cost of living metrics that vary between states.
-In our analysis, we did not look specifically into these other factors as a leading cause, but in our assumption, it likely makes sense why states such as Alaska are included in the top 5 list – especially since Alaska is a state known for favorable tax laws compared to states such as California.
+There are several factors at play when looking at retirement savings averages.
+It should be noted that only looking at the state-by-state breakdown may be unfair when you think of different tax burdens and cost of living metrics that vary between states.
+In our analysis, we did not look specifically into these other factors as a leading cause.
+In our assumption, it likely makes sense why states such as Alaska are included in the top 5 list – especially since Alaska is a state known for favorable tax laws compared to states such as California.
 See the Tax Burden chart below.

-High cost of living could also be a factor for certain states not making the top 5 cut and that is likely the reason for Hawaii, D.C. and New York to name a few, as cities in those states top the highest cost of living according to The U.S. Bureau of Labor Statistics.
-According to this 2020 ranking, here’s the top 5 states with the highest cost of living: Hawaii, Washington D.C., California, New York and Oregon.
+High cost of living could also be a factor for certain states not making the top 5.
+That is likely the reason for Hawaii, District of Columbia, and New York, to name a few, as cities in those states top the highest cost of living, according to The U.S. Bureau of Labor Statistics.
+According to this 2021 ranking, here are the top 5 states with the highest cost of living: Hawaii, California, New York, Oregon, and Massachusetts.

 |Rank||State||Total Tax Burden||Property Tax Burden||Individual Income Tax Burden||Total Sales & Excise Tax Burden|